hihipy/linkedin-banner-wordcloud-generator/README.md

 - **Output Saving**: Saves the ranked list of terms and their weights to a text file, `common_words.txt`.

+- **File Size Management**: Ensures the output PNG file size is under 3MB, adjusting the image quality if necessary.

 ## LinkedIn Banner Size
 As of the current date, the LinkedIn banner size used in this script is 1584x396 pixels, ensuring that the generated word cloud fits perfectly as a LinkedIn profile banner.